Manolis Glezos: Death

 On 30 March 2020, Glezos died of heart failure, at the age of 97.
 Alexis Tsipras, former Greek prime-minister, said, "He will remain for all eternity the symbol of a fighter who knew how to sacrifice himself for the people."
 The Russian president Vladimir Putin sent a condolence message to the Greek government, which included, inter alia, the following words: "To his Excellency, PM Kyriakos Mitsotakis.
 May you accept [my] deep condolences for the loss of Manolis Glezos, a brilliant political and social figure of Greece and a hero of the Greek Resistance at World War II.
-Manolis Glezos was a true friend of our country [...]
-He [also] greatly contributed, in person, in the struggle against the distortion of history. [...]
+Manolis Glezos was a true friend of our country ...
+He [also] greatly contributed, in person, in the struggle against the distortion of history. ...
 With honour, Vladimir Putin.
 Moscow Kremlin, April 1st, 2020".

-Funeral

 His funeral was held in the First Cemetery of Athens, in public expense on April 1, with only his family present, due to the restrictions for the COVID-19 pandemic.